 So if you do not have PAN Card then start the procedure to get one.
 If you do not have your personal bank account then contact any nearest branch of any bank and get an account open for you.
 This is the primary step.

 So until you get your trading account registered with broker, switch to next step where you’ll confront some parameters on how to evaluate a stock.

-Becoming a professional investor is not going to happen over night.
-However, if you are serious about becoming a investor, then you need to get started on the right path.
-A wrong move now, can become a serious roadblock later on.
+Becoming a professional investor is not going to happen overnight.
+However, if you are serious about becoming an investor, then you need to get started on the right path.
+A wrong move now can become a serious roadblock later on.

-Here’s some roadmap to become a successful investor.
+Here’s some roadmap to becoming a successful investor.

 #3) Evaluate a stock before you invest.

 There are two types of analysis:

 Technical analysis mainly deals with intra-day trading and are much difficult to understand.
 It contains many technical jargons like movement average, regarding strength index (RSI).